luxonis/depthai-docs-website/api.md

 ## Installing system dependencies

-Couple of basic system dependencies are required to run the DepthAI library.
-Most of them should be already installed in most of the systems, but in case they are not, we prepared an install script that will make sure all dependencies are installed
+A couple of basic system dependencies are required to run the DepthAI library.
+Most of them should be already installed in most of the systems, but in case they are not, we prepared an install script that will make sure all dependencies are installed:

 ```
 curl -fL http://docs.luxonis.com/install_dependencies.sh | bash